 - Now put them in a wet and thin kitchen cloth.
 Keep this inside the container and fold the cloth over the moong/mung.
 Place the lid loosely on top.
-The idea is that they get some air circulation and stay moist at the same time.
+They should get some air circulation and stay moist at the same time.
 Don’t wrap them too tight because they need room to grow.

 - They can be kept in refrigerator for a few days.
 You can eat them raw in salads or cook them lightly to make a Sprouted Moong/Mung Snack.